Acute Care walk-in clinics

 Same-day help for health concerns that can’t wait

-Tararua Health Group’s Acute Care walk-in clinic provides same-day care for urgent, non-life-threatening health concerns that cannot wait for a routine GP appointment.
+Tararua Health Group’s Acute Care walk-in clinics provide same-day care for urgent, non-life-threatening health concerns that cannot wait for a routine GP appointment.

-Located at Dannevirke Community Hospital, the service gives people across the Tararua community access to experienced urgent care locally, helping reduce the need to travel out of the district for care that can safely be managed closer to home.
+With services available in Dannevirke and Pahiatua, Acute Care gives people across the Tararua community access to experienced urgent care closer to home, helping reduce the need to travel out of the district for care that can safely be managed locally.

 No appointment is needed.
-Patients can walk in at any time during opening hours.
+Patients can walk in during opening hours.

 Dannevirke Community Hospital